amagicmuffin/smallAPCSA-Final/README.md

 # What is this?
 APCSA final project: an ascii game that uses inheritance.

 # How do I play?

 ## Installation
+I made this on a Windows computer.
+If you don't have a Windows computer, some things might work differently.

 Method 1 (The Easy One):
 - WARNING: you can only play one version with this method.
 If you want to play an older or newer version, you have to use a different installation method.
 - https://replit.com/@amagicmuffin/smallAPCSA-Final